 The impact of seasonality or cyclicality on operation is not regarded as significant to the condensed interim financial statement.
 The operation of the Group are expected to be even within the financial year.

 (e) Issuance, repurchase and repayment of debts and equity securities

-During the period under review, there were no repayment of commercial paper that resulted in an external outflow into the Bank.
+During the period under review, there was issuance of commercial paper that resulted in an external inflow into the Bank.